 '''

 init(prompt_re, initial_re=None)

-Initialize self.
-See help(type(self)) for accurate signature.

 '''

 class IPython.core.inputtransformer2.TokenTransformBase(start)

 Base class for transformations which examine tokens.

 Special syntax should not be transformed when it occurs inside strings or comments.
 This is hard to reliably avoid with regexes.
 The solution is to tokenise the code as Python, and recognise the special syntax in the tokens.